sparkyb/pype/readme.txt

 unfortunately does not offer the extended functionality I want, and it hurts my brain to use tk, so I cannot add it myself.

+Robin Dunn - without Robin Dunn spending countless hours wrapping and building Pythonic APIs, I'm not sure that PyPE could have come to be.
+Most of the other GUI libraries I was looking at the time for doing PyPE development have fallen behind, and/or stopped being maintained.
+Robin deserves more thanks than I could possibly express in this blurb.

-The people writing wxWidgets (previously named wxWindows) and wxPython - without you, this also would not have been possible.
+The people writing wxWidgets (previously named wxWindows) - without you, this also would not have been possible.
 You have made the most self-consistent GUI libraries that I have ever used, made them easy to use, and offer them on every platform that I would ever want or need.
 You rock.

 Neil Hodgson and others who work on Scintilla.
 As wx.StyledTextCtrl is a binding for scintilla in wxWidgets, which then has bindings for wxPython,